Pluto5327/Battle-of-Irpin-River/README.md

 NetLogo Project

 TODO:
-- (Done) Change infantry to travel in vehicles, so up speed, fix troop nums and depth, relabel them in code, and turn on their collisions with the PMP trucks again
+- 1) (Done) Change infantry to travel in vehicles, so up speed, fix troop nums and depth, relabel them in code, and turn on their collisions with the PMP trucks again
-- (Done) Add in acceleration/deceleration for vehicles
+- 2) (Done) Add in acceleration/deceleration for vehicles
-- Add second and third spawn/entry points (each assigned to a few sites), maybe making a dictionary or some way to tell each unit leaving that entry point where to turn
+- 3) (Almost Done) Add second and third spawn/entry points (each assigned to a few sites), maybe making a dictionary or some way to tell each unit leaving that entry point where to turn
+- a) Fix: make sure only chosen-site-ids are considered for each entry-point list during spawning (instead of all sites always being used)
+- b) Addition: Add extra turn east and turn north to south-entry movement path, that roughly follows black and grey line
+- c) Fix (more urgent): make sure no random stoppages happen in the middle of the road with no reason (double check for movement bugs)
+- d) Fix (not urgent): Casualty ratio in UI monitor showing values greater than 1 currently
+- 4) Vary (i.e. create dropdown menus) for the other 2 independent variables. they should already have hardcoded params in the code, they should just now accept UI mrnu input to configure them:
+  a) waving/spacing
+  b) ordering

-- Vary other 2 independent variables, and run behavior space tests
+- 5) Run behavior space tests